JCCALL/LIRI-node-app/README.md

 5. The following will be presented:
 ```
 this is loaded
 ?
-What would you like to do?
+What would you like the Great LIRI to find for you?
 (Use arrow keys)
 > Search for concerts.
   Search for songs.
   Search for movies.